 SWERC follows the ICPC regional contest rules.

-Exceptionally this year, because the contest will take place online, some of these regulations are changed.
+Exceptionally this year, because the contest takes place online, some of these regulations are changed.
 The modified parts are in bold.

 The SWERC eligibility criteria are those outlined in the regional contest rules.
 In particular, all contestants must satisfy the 2020 eligibility decision tree.
 Contestants must be students registered at a university in the SWERC region, and must be able to prove this fact (with a student card, a proof of enrollment, or some other official document).